 You must note that the purchase warranty is only for the original purchaser and not the second-hand buyers.
-The second-hand buyer cannot avail the warranty even in the mentioned period.
+The second-hand buyer cannot avail of the warranty even in the mentioned period.

-Now, this is something that you all want an answer too.
-First and foremost, the easiest way to keep your warranty intact is by keeping the invoice of Nintendo Switch safe.
+Now, this is something that you all want an answer to.
+First and foremost, the easiest way to keep your warranty intact is by keeping the invoice of the Nintendo Switch safe.
 The time-based warranties work from the purchase date to the prescribed period, but in case you lose the invoice, then it can become a hectic task to avail warranty benefits.
 If you have the purchase invoice for your Nintendo Switch and it falls within the period, then no worries, you will get the service.
 And, if due to some reason, you have lost it, then also you don’t need to panic.
 The company’s official service centers can check the warranty period using the serial number of the console.
 There’s a white barcode-like sticker on your Nintendo Switch that helps in determining if it is under warranty or not.

-However, if you want to take the complete benefits, then read the terms and conditions of warranty and make sure you don’t void them somehow.
+However, if you want to take the complete benefits, then read the terms and conditions of the warranty and make sure you don’t void them somehow.

 What’s Covered Under Warranty and Whatnot

 Don’t mistake a warranty for a guarantee.
 It only covers factory defects or hidden issues.
-You can understand factory defects as manufacturing issues, the ones which quality-control team somehow missed before sending the Switch out for sale.
+You can understand factory defects as manufacturing issues, the ones which the quality-control team somehow missed before sending the Switch out for sale.
 On the other hand, hidden defects are those who come to notice only after a period of using the Switch.

 The company doesn’t cover physical damage under warranty.
 You must also keep in mind that Nintendo doesn’t offer any extended warranty service.
 So if you are told by any store owner for buying an extended warranty, then keep in mind that Nintendo has no relation to it.
 This may even void your original warranty.